PostHog/posthog.com/contents/blog/clickhouse-vs-postgres.md

 ClickHouse was designed for products that require fetched aggregate data — stuff like analytics, financial real-time products, ad-bidding technology, content delivery networks, or log management.
 Basically, it’s for data that doesn’t need to be *changed*; ClickHouse is downright terrible at mutations.

 It’s important to realize that ClickHouse is rarely used alone.
 Because ClickHouse is bad at update-heavy data, it’s not a great database to run the day-to-day usage of an app.
-If ClickHouse powered Tinder, the only match users would make would be with a loading modal.
-Anyone who uses ClickHouse is also using Postgres or mySQL for the non-specialized bits of their product.
+If ClickHouse powered Tinder, the only match users would have is the loading modal.
+Anyone who uses ClickHouse is also using Postgres or another rows-based relational database for the non-specialized bits of their product.

 One previously-used [analogy](https://www.youtube.com/watch?v=aRT8E0nD_LE) to compare OLTP databases (Postgres) with OLAP databases (ClickHouse) is Teachers vs Principals.
 A teacher (akin to Postgres) would be able to efficiently answer the question “How is Johnny, the 4th grader, doing in Math?”.
 A principal (akin to OLAP) wouldn’t know who Johnny is, but would be able to quickly provide the student body’s national exam pass rate.

-### Clearing some instant confusion
+### Clearing some ClickHouse confusion

-ClickHouse’s documentation could be a tad confusing to readers unfamiliar with OLAP databases.
-This is because ClickHouse makes usage recommendations in context of the reader’s expected goals.
+ClickHouse’s documentation is a tad confusing to readers unfamiliar with OLAP databases.
+This is because ClickHouse makes usage recommendations based on the reader’s expected goals.

 Let’s take a look at ClickHouse’s self-stated key properties: